The AI Transformation Process — Maximising Benefits and Reducing Risk

 Projects cancelled mid-delivery

-Design Stage Output: A clear, approved AI blueprint — including AI strategy and priority outcomes, a proportionate governance and assurance framework, and a prioritised, investment-ready portfolio of initiatives with supporting business cases.
+Design Stage Output: An approved AI strategy and roadmap, supported by proportionate governance and assurance and a prioritised portfolio of investment-ready initiatives.

 Advantages of Deliver: